The King: Eternal Monarch: Filming

 The first script reading took place on September 17, 2019, while the Principal photography began on October 23, 2019, and ended on May 28, 2020, after seven months.
 Lee Min-ho and Kim Go-eun filmed their first scene together at the Gwanghwamun Square, Seoul.
 The temple scenes, showing Lee Jung-jin painting, were shot at Saseongam Temple located in Mt.
 Osan, Gurye.
 The Busan train station which is shown in Kingdom of Corea is not the real Busan Station, instead it was filmed at Yeosu Exposition after the production team changed the labeling of the building.

-The rowing competition scene was filmed at Misari Regatta, a boat racing track and park in Hanam City, Gyeonggi Province, about 20 km east of Seoul, which had been constructed for the 1986 Asian Games and the 1988 Summer Olympics.
+The rowing competition scene was filmed at Misari Regatta, a boat racing track and park in Hanam, Gyeonggi Province, about 20 km east of Seoul, which had been constructed for the 1986 Asian Games and the 1988 Summer Olympics.
 The scene where Lee Min-ho chases after the 'white rabbit' barefoot was filmed at Busan Exhibition and Convention Center (BEXCO).
 Horse-riding scenes were filmed at Mungwang Reservoir, Goesan and Dadaepo Beach, Busan.
 Scenes were also shot at Sono Felice Vivaldi Park Equestrian Club.

 One of the major filming locations of the series is the bamboo forest, where the door to either of the two worlds is located.
 The related scenes were shot at Ahopsan Bamboo forest, Busan.
 Some scenes were filmed at Taepyeong Salt Farm in Jeungdo Island in Sinan.
 An autumn-themed park scene was filmed at Jungri Sports Park, Daegu.
 Scenes were also filmed at Woljeonggyo Bridge located in the city of Gyeongju, one of the most popular touristic cities of the country for its cultural heritage.
 A scene where Lee Min-ho attends a funeral in episode 4 was filmed at Our Lady of Lourdes Cathedral, Daegu, a Catholic Cathedral in Gyesan in the city of Daegu which was built in 1902.
 Some scenes of the series were shot in Munsan Cathedral Complex in Jinju.
 Scenes were also filmed at Busan National Gugak Center and Chungmu Traditional Market.